sveltejs/language-tools/packages/svelte-check/README.md

 ### Machine-Readable Output

-Setting the `--output` to `machine` will format output in a way that is easier to read by machines, e.g. inside CI pipelines, for code quality checks, ets.
+Setting the `--output` to `machine` will format output in a way that is easier to read by machines, e.g. inside CI pipelines, for code quality checks, etc.

 Each row corresponds to a new record.
 Rows are made up of columns that are separated by a single space character.
 The first column of every row contains a timestamp in milliseconds which can be used for monitoring purposes.
-The second columns gives us the "row type", based on which the number and types of subsequent columns may differ.
+The second column gives us the "row type", based on which the number and types of subsequent columns may differ.

 The first row is of type `START` and contains the workspace folder (wrapped in quotes).